 Interactions between oyster farming and the productivity of wild oyster beds

 In Prince Edward Island, eastern oyster (Crassostrea virginica) farming relies almost entirely on natural spat produced by wild oyster beds.
 In the oyster life cycle, free-floating larvae settle on and attach to a hard surface, a stage known as spat, before developing into juvenile oysters.
-Presently, there are 226 spat collection (fishing) licences and the demand for additional licences is progressively growing with the development and expansion of the oyster aquaculture industry.
+At the time of this study, there were 226 spat collection (fishing) licences and the demand for additional licences was progressively growing with the development and expansion of the oyster aquaculture industry.
 The demand for oyster spat may be impacting natural settlement and recruitment processes on wild oyster beds.
-PARR-2017-G-10 will investigate the preferences of oyster larvae to man-made and natural seabed substrates for settlement.
-The experiment will be conducted with the Lennox Island First Nation, which operates an oyster hatchery, and researchers at the University of Prince Edward Island (Atlantic Veterinary College) and the Université de Moncton.
-Oyster larvae from both wild and cultured oysters will be exposed to three man-made and three natural substrates with and without substrate choices to determine the oyster recruitment to different substrates.
-Results will provide a preliminary understanding of the dynamics between wild and farmed oysters and will inform management decisions regarding the use of artificial spat collectors.
+This study investigated the preferences of oyster larvae to man-made and natural seabed substrates for settlement.
+Oyster larvae from both wild and cultured oysters was exposed to three man-made and three natural substrates with and without substrate choices to determine the oyster recruitment to different substrates.
+Results provide a preliminary understanding of the dynamics between wild and farmed oysters and will inform management decisions regarding the use of artificial spat collectors.

 Oyster larvae preferred natural substrate (i.e., oyster shells) at the tank bottom over all other available substrates (i.e., suspended shells, corrugated PVC pipe, Chinese hat and Zapco collector).
-Oysters do not settle passively but seek out optimal substrate.
+Oysters did not settle passively but sought out optimal substrate.
 In this case, oysters were typically found on the underside of the bottom shells.
-Today, there is an increased demand for oyster larvae by aquaculture and further work on the extent of the capture of wild oyster larvae diverted to culture should be explored.
+There is an increased demand for oyster larvae by aquaculture and further work on the extent of the capture of wild oyster larvae diverted to culture should be explored.

 Poirier, L.A., Clements, J.C., Davidson, J.D.P., Miron, G., Davidson, J., Comeau, L.A.
 2019.
 Sink before you settle: settlement behaviour of American oyster (Crassostrea virginica) larvae on artificial spat collectors and natural substrate.
 Aquaculture Reports 13:100181 https://doi.org/10.1016/j.aqrep.2019.100181.